 Most bars and restaurants have spacious cloakrooms where you can deposit you chunky snow gear the minute you walk in the door.
-It is safe because there is no crime upon Svalbard.
+It is safe because there is hardly any crime in Svalbard.

 The primary danger when you visit Svalbard is the cold but provided you wrap up and don’t’ wander off alone, this really should not be a problem.
 Heading out into the wilderness alone is not recommended without a compass and some orienteering skills as getting lost would be all too easy.
 During the dark months, it could also be possible to fall down a ravine or venture onto a frozen river or lake without realising.

 Svalbard is a small & familiar community and crime is almost unheard of.
 That said, when you visit Svalbard, please take the usual precautions regarding your valuables.

 Norway is an expensive country and if you do lose anything or get sick, then it could prove costly.
 Therefore you need to ensure you get good travel insurance by clicking this link, before your trip.

 The Polar Bear threat on Svalbard is very real and caution needs to be heeded.
 Longyearbyen town is within the safe zone, the area is patrolled and the bears know better than to stray within its boundaries.
 There are signs clearly marking the safe zone boundaries and the only time you will need to leave the safe zone is when on some kind of hike or excursion.
 If you are going through a tour company then they will take adequate polar bear precautions.
 If you fancy going hiking or camping alone, rifles can be hired from 78 Degrees but as I said before, take advice and think hard before doing this.